sulaimanxmb/Notes/content/Bug Bounty Methodology and steps.md

 `cat subdomains.txt | sudo httpx -sc > alive_domains.txt`

+after getting all SUB-DOMAINS try for a subdomain takeover using Automated tools like :
+1. Subzy       :     `sudo subzy run -targets (domains file)`
+2. Nuclei

+Use burp suite host or IP range in sitemap by a regix like `.*\.test\.com$

 #### Live & Resolving
 (have no idea what this does but check these subdomains)